onestardao/WFGY/ProblemMap/Twin_Atlas/demos/README.md

 If you only remember one thing, remember this:

-**the demos are here to show why route-first mapping and legitimacy-first governance need to work together.**
+**the demos are here to show why route-first mapping and legitimacy-first governance need to work together inside one engine.**

-A baseline may sound smart.
 A baseline may sound active.
+A baseline may sound coherent.
-A baseline may even sound confident.
+A baseline may sound confident.

-That is not enough.
+That is still not enough.

-The question is:
+The real question is:

 - did it lock the wrong route too early
 - did it speak too strongly before lawful support existed